erickrr-bd/VulTek-Alert/README.md

 The installer performs the following actions on the computer:

 - Copy and creation of directories and files necessary for the operation of VulTek-Alert.
-- Creation of user and specific group for the operation of VulTek-Alert.
+- Creation of the user and group "vultek_alert", which is used only for the operation of the application.
-- It changes the owner of the files and directories necessary for the operation of VulTek-Alert, assigning them to the user created for this purpose.
+- Assignment of owner to the user "vultek_alert" of the application components for their correct operation.
-- Creation of passphrase for the encryption and decryption of sensitive information, which is generated randomly, so it is unique for each installed VulTek-Alert installation.
+- Random creation of the passphrase for the encryption/decryption process of sensitive information.
+Therefore, this is unique to each VulTek-Alert implementation.
-- Creation of VulTek-Alert service.
+- Creation of the VulTek-Alert service or daemon.

 # Running
 ## VulTek-Alert